Gates Foundation Says World Not On Track To Meet Goal Of Ending Poverty By 2030

 That's the conclusion of a new report by the Gates Foundation — its latest annual scorecard of progress toward the SDGs.

-The findings echo assessments in previous years by not just the foundation but the United Nations and other analysts.
-But that merely underscores the urgency of shifting strategies before it's too late, says Masood Ahmed, president of the Washington think tank, Center for Global Development.
+The findings echo assessments in previous years by not just the foundation, but the United Nations and other analysts.
+But that merely underscores the urgency of shifting strategies before it's too late, says Masood Ahmed, president of the Center for Global Development, a Washington think tank.

 "No surprise is not a reason for no concern," he says.
-(The Gates Foundation is a funder of the Center for Global Development as well as of NPR and this blog.
-Neither Ahmed nor his organization was involved with producing the Gates report.)
+(The Gates Foundation is a funder of the Center for Global Development, as well as of NPR and this blog.
+Neither Ahmed nor his organization were involved with producing the Gates report.)

 Both Ahmed and the Gates report take pains to make the case that the current challenges do not mean that ending poverty is an impossible task.
-After all, over the last three decades, countries have achieved staggering improvements.
+After all, countries have achieved staggering improvements over the past three decades.

 The problem is that the progress has largely tapered off.
-"The glass is half full, but there are clearly some groups that are turning out to be much harder to reach," says Ahmed.
+"The glass is half full, but there are clearly some groups that are turning out to be much harder to reach," Ahmed says.

-Then there's the maternal mortality rate: Between 1990 and 2018 it was slashed almost in half from 238 deaths to 139 deaths per 100,000 live births.
-But by 2030 maternal mortality is only expected to dip to 126 deaths per 100,000 — a far cry from the SDG target of 70 deaths per 100,000.
+Then there's the maternal mortality rate: Between 1990 and 2018 it was slashed almost in half, from 238 deaths to 139 deaths per 100,000 live births.
+But by 2030, maternal mortality is only expected to dip to 126 deaths per 100,000 — a far cry from the SDG target of 70 deaths per 100,000.

 The net effect of this slowdown in progress is that the world is slated to remain vastly unequal.
-For a sense of the extent to which where you are born impacts your life, the Gates report notes that a child born in Chad is nearly 55 times more likely to die befpre age five than one born in Finland.
+For a sense of the extent to which where you are born impacts your life, the Gates report notes that a child born in Chad is nearly 55 times more likely to die before age 5 than one born in Finland.

 And the inequality isn't limited to differences between nations.
-This year, for the first time, the Gates scorecard was able to include data at the level of districts – what in the U.S. are referred to as counties.
-Among the findings: In Nigeria's best-performing district the average person has more than 12 years of education compared to 5 years of education in the worst-performing district.
-Similarly, in one district in India the death rate among children under age five is just 1% compared to more than 8% in another.
+This year, for the first time, the Gates scorecard was able to include data at the level of districts — referred to as counties in the U.S. Among the findings: In Nigeria's best-performing district, the average person has more than 12 years of education, compared with five years of education in the worst-performing district.
+Similarly, in one district in India, the death rate among children younger than 5 is just 1% compared with more than 8% in another.

-Still, across low-and-middle income countries, nearly two-thirds of children live in districts that will not meet the SDG target for child mortality by 2030.
-And one-third of children live in districts that won't reach the target by 2050.
+Still, across low- and middle-income countries, nearly two-thirds of children live in districts that will not meet the SDG target for child mortality by 2030, and one-third of children live in districts that won't reach the target by 2050.

 What will it take to eliminate this inequality?
 The Gates Foundation argues that the key is to identify and take on the factors that fuel it: lack of access to basic health care, discriminatory attitudes toward girls and women that block their ability to get an education and work, climate changes that are proving disproportionately disruptive to farmers in poor countries.
 And the report argues that this may require nations to make some hard choices — for instance, making the decision to "make do" with current levels of more sophisticated forms of health care, such as MRIs and X-rays, while putting the bulk of their health budgets toward expanding access to primary care.

 Ahmed, of the Center for Global Development, says this view is gaining ground due to a shifting assessment of how much money will be available to accomplish the SDGs.
 Back when the goals were adopted, there was widespread optimism that there would soon be a flood of private investment in poor countries.
-The expectation, says Ahmed, was that international development organizations would use their funds to identify promising projects that private capital would actually then fund – with every dollar of public funds spent this way generating eight to nine times as much in private investment.
+The expectation, Ahmed says, was that international development organizations would use their funds to identify promising projects that private capital would actually then fund — with every dollar of public funds spent this way generating eight to nine times as much in private investment.

 But this has not panned out.
-"The fact is that the numbers are showing that a dollar in public investment is delivering closer to $1.50 in private investment," says Ahmed.
+"The fact is that the numbers are showing that a dollar in public investment is delivering closer to $1.50 in private investment," Ahmed says.

 He says, "over the next five years we're going to have to confront harder and harder issues and trade-offs.
 But the human race has demonstrated the capacity to make progress under very hard conditions.
 So I'm fundamentally optimistic."